Inhambane, Mozambique.

 Getting to Inhambane

-Direct flights from Johannesburg (~1h30) and Maputo (~50 min); the EN1 drive from Maputo (~7h).
-Buses, chapas, and where private transfers make sense.
+LAM flights from Maputo (~50 min) — there’s no direct Johannesburg flight, so you connect via Maputo.
+The EN1 drive from Maputo (~7h), plus buses, chapas, and where private transfers make sense.

 Read the guide